 All-State Choir Camp

 Hardin-Simmons University continues its commitment to choral excellence in the state of Texas with its annual All-State Choir Camp.
-In a week-long, intensive choral experience, high school students will participate in rehearsals of the All-State Choir repertoire under the batons of HSU conductors, Dr. Clell Wright and Dr. Dee Romines.
-In addition, campers will attend sectional rehearsals with outstanding clinicians from prominent Texas schools and benefit from vocal training with the HSU voice faculty.
+In a week-long, intensive choral experience, high school students will participate in rehearsals of the All-State Choir repertoire under the batons of HSU Director of Choral Activities, Dr. Dee Romines, and Elizabethtown College Director of Choral Activities, Dr. Matthew Fritz.
+In addition, campers will attend sectional rehearsals with outstanding clinicians from prominent Texas schools.
 Our fine line-up of instructors is designed to increase the level of music-making experienced by our campers and provide the skills needed to compete with the best voices from around our state.
 The week will culminate in a free public performance featuring the choir, soloists, and small ensembles.

 You can apply online with the form at the end of this page, or if you have questions contact: